| Club Name: | Rangers Football Club |

 The name Rangers struck an instant chord with McNeil as the English rugby team of the era wore a blue star on the breast of their all-white kits.
 It also caught his attention as ‘rangers’ rhymes with ‘strangers’ to symbolise the coming together of the community to play football.

-Rangers have adopted three nicknames, the club is most often called the Gers as an abbreviation of their full club name.
-They have also embraced the Light Blues owing to their kits and cockney rhyming slang led to the Teddy Bears in the 1970s.
+Rangers have adopted three nicknames; the club is most often called the Gers, an abbreviation of their full club name.
+They have also embraced the Light Blues owing to their kits and cockney rhyming slang, which led to the Teddy Bears in the 1970s.

 Founded as: Rangers Football Club (1872-present)